jmternes/C-Sharp-Live-Project/README.md

 <hr/>

-#### Story 4 (front-end) - Style the Index page with the Cast Members Model entries.
+#### Story 4
+##### ***Front and Back-end*** - Style the Index page with the Cast Members Model entries.
 Since our Index page still had default styling, I was assigned to redesign the page to meet the requirements of the "design team".
-Using bootstrap cards and modals, I made a clickable image (that a user could [upload](#story-3-back-end)), labeled with the name property of the Cast Members model.
+Using bootstrap cards and modals, I made a clickable image (that a user could [upload](#story-3)), labeled with the name property of the Cast Members model.
 I also added edit and delete options on the cards, improving the site's usability.

 ![](image here)